Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Introduction

 \begin{itemize} \item The statistical properties of \textit{optimal} PNL with $\ell_0$ regularization have been studied extensively \citep{loh2014high,van2013ell}.
 However, it is often difficult to obtain an optimal solution and no results have been established on the statistical properties of approximate solutions.
 In this paper, we give an early stopping criterion for the branch-and-bound process under which the approximate solution gives consistent estimates of the true coefficients of the linear SEM.
 Our result leverages the statistical consistency of the PNL estimate with $\ell_0$ regularization \citep{van2013ell, peters2013identifiability} along with the properties of the branch-and-bound method wherein both lower and upper bound values on the objective function are available at each iteration.
-By connecting these two properties, we obtain a concrete early stopping criterion, as well as a simple proof of consistency of the approximate solution.
+By connecting these two properties, we obtain a concrete early stopping criterion, as well as a proof of consistency of the approximate solution.
 To the best of our knowledge, this result is the first of its kind for DAG learning. \item In spite of recent progress, a key challenge in learning DAGs from linear SEMs is enforcing bounds on arc weights.
 This is commonly modeled using the standard ``big-$M$ constraint" approach \citep{park2017bayesian, manzour2019integer}.
 As shown by \cite{manzour2019integer}, this strategy leads to poor continuous relaxations for the problem, which in turn results in slow lower bound improvement in the branch-and-bound tree.
 In particular, \cite{manzour2019integer} establish that all existing big-$M$ formulations achieve the same continuous relaxation objective function under a mild condition (see Proposition~\ref{Prop2}).
-To circumvent this issue, we present a mixed-integer second-order cone program (MISOCP), which gives a tighter continuous relaxation than existing big-$M$ formulations.
+To circumvent this issue, we present a mixed-integer second-order cone program (MISOCP), which gives a tighter continuous relaxation than existing big-$M$ formulations under certain conditions discussed in detail in Section \ref{deltavalue}.
 This formulation can be solved by powerful state-of-the-art optimization packages.
-Our numerical results show the superior performance of MISOCP compared to the existing big-$M$ formulations in terms of improving the lower bound and reducing the optimality gap. \end{itemize}
+Our numerical results show the superior performance of MISOCP compared to the existing big-$M$ formulations in terms of improving the lower bound and reducing the optimality gap.
+We also compare our method against the state-of-the-art benchmarks \citep{ChenDrtonWang19,pmlr-v84-ghoshal18a} both for identifiable and non-identifiable instances, and show that our method provides the best estimation among all methods in most of the networks, especially for the non-identifiable cases.